-Provided that every practising certificate issued between the first day of January and the first day of February in any year to an advocate who held a valid practising certificate on the thirty-first day of December of the preceding year shall have effect for all purposes from the first day of January in that year.
+Provided that, every practising certificate issued between the first day of January and the first day of February in any year to an advocate who held a valid practising certificate on the thirty-first day of December of the preceding year shall have effect for all purposes from the first day of January in that year.

-(2) Every certificate shall continue in force from the day on which it has been taken or takes effect in accordance with this section until the thirty-first day of December next following (both days inclusive) and shall then expire.

-(3) The Registrar shall cause to be entered upon the Roll a note of the date of issue to any advocate of a practising certificate.
+- (2) Every certificate shall continue in force from the day on which it has been taken or takes effect in accordance with this section until the thirty-first day of December next following (both days inclusive) and shall then expire. - (3) The Registrar shall cause to be entered upon the Roll a note of the date of issue to any advocate of a practising certificate.

-Part VII - Privileges, restrictions and offences in connection with practice (ss.
-39-48)
+Part VII - Privileges, restrictions and offences in connection with practice and a person who is not so qualified is in this Part referred to as an "unqualified person".